ShenyiQinxin/spring-note/spring/spring-cheatsheet.md

 "for each resultSet, do the work"

-and "replace exceptions by a runtime exception - SQLException"
+and "replace SQLExceptions by runtime exceptions - DataAccessExceptions"

 thread safe